What is Canary Deployment? When and How To Use It

 Canary deployments from the infrastructure level

 The first way to manage a canary deployment is to control the traffic flow to the new version or feature from the infrastructure level.
 One product that allows doing this without the need to go into the nitty-gritty of how this is done with things like a load balancer or service mesh is Google Cloud Run.
 It gives the user the ability to route x% of traffic to a newly deployed version.
-It also allows splitting traffic with tags for multiple versions, truly handling canary releases from the infrastructure level without the hassle to understand the details underneath.
+It also allows splitting traffic with tags for multiple versions, truly handling canary releases from the infrastructure level without the hassle of understanding the details underneath.
 AWS beanstalk also supports traffic splitting as detailed in their docs.

-Obviously, unless we have a great DevOps/SRE team who enables us to do this with our existing infrastructure, this is more of a pipe dream than a reality.
-We will actually need to dive deep into load balancing and blue-green deployment, rolling deployment, and the likes to get this into practice.
+Obviously, unless we have a great DevOps/SRE team that enables us to do this with our existing infrastructure, this is more of a pipe dream than a reality.
+We will actually need to dive deep into load balancing and blue-green deployment, rolling deployment, and the like to get this into practice.
 This brings us to the next way to do it, from pure code and feature flags.

 Canary releases enabled by code and feature flags

-With optimal use of feature flags or multivariate flags, we can send 5% of the customer to Stripe and 95% to Braintree as we saw in the above example.
+With optimal use of feature flags or multivariate flags, we can send 5% of the customers to Stripe and 95% to Braintree as we saw in the above example.
 Below is a sample screenshot of an example multivariate flag of the case with 5% Stripe and 95% Braintree usage:

 Feature flag in Flagsmith being used for canary rollout with 5% weight on the new feature